CassiusJonus/Deal-Finder-Haskell/README.md

 ## Description

-This application searches for a product that a user specifies and finds the lowest price of that product if it was found.
+This project is a deal This application searches for a product that a user specifies and finds the lowest price of that product if it was found.
 Currently, the app will be limited to Walmart.com and Amazon.com, but I plan to expand the number of online retailers in future versions.